Canonical almost complex structures on ACH Einstein manifolds: ACH almost Hermitian structures

+for an arbitrary $\delta\in\mathbb{R}$.
+(This definition can be readily generalized to differential operators between different vector bundles, but we do not need to do so in this paper.)

+Note that every vector bundle $E$ of the type described above is expressed as $E=\mathcal{F}\times_{U(n)}V$, where $\mathcal{F}$ is the unitary frame bundle over $X$ and $V$ is some $U(n)$-representation.
+Then the representation $V$ simultaneously defines the vector bundle, which we express by the same symbol $E$, over all almost Hermitian manifolds.
+In particular, we have the bundle $E$ defined over $\mathbb{C}H^n$, and this is needed to state the next theorem.

-There is a notion of \emph{indicial roots} associated with any geometric linear differential operator $P$ that does not depend on $(X,g,J)$ but only on the universal expression of $P$.
+Another ingredient that we need is the notion of \emph{indicial roots} associated with any geometric linear differential operator $P$, which does not depend on $(X,g,J)$ but only on the universal expression of $P$.
 We refer the reader to \cite{Matsumoto-preprint16}*{Section 1} for the definition.
-(Note that \cite{Matsumoto-preprint16} considered geometric operators associated with ACH metrics, rather than ACH almost Hermitian structures, but the definition of the indicial roots there applies to our case without any change.)
+Although \cite{Matsumoto-preprint16} considered geometric operators associated with ACH metrics rather than ACH almost Hermitian structures, the definition of the indicial roots there applies to our case without any change.
 Let $\Sigma_P\subset\mathbb{C}$ be the set of indicial roots; then,

 is called the \emph{indicial radius} of $P$.

 \begin{thm} Let $X$ be equipped with an ACH almost Hermitian structure of class $C^{k,\alpha}_\nu$ for some $\nu\in(0,1]$.
 Let $P\colon\Gamma(X,E)\to\Gamma(X,E)$ be a formally self-adjoint geometric elliptic linear differential operator of order $m$, and assume that it satisfies, on $\mathbb{C}H^n$,